Dungannon: Cricket

 Dungannon Cricket Club was established in 1865.
 Attempts were made to re-establish the club after the First World War and this was done in 1929 and survived until 1933 when Lord Ranfurly died, which for a second time left the club without a ground.
 Cricket was kept alive by the Royal School, Bankers and the RUC until 1939 when the Second World War broke out.
 The club was reformed in 1948 mainly due to the efforts of Eddie Hodgett and the NCU leagues in 1952 and continues to do so to the present time.
-The club has never quite reached senior cricket as it has limited resources and relies on the District Council for a ground.
 The club has played on at least five different locations during its existence.
 Home games are played at Dungannon Park.

 Football

 Dungannon Swifts F.C. is the town's local team, which plays in the NIFL Premiership, and is Tyrone's only representative in the league, following Omagh Town's collapse.
 The club represented Northern Ireland in European competition in the 2006 UEFA Intertoto Cup and the 2007–08 UEFA Cup.